JeanmarieJackman/Match-and-Grow-Farm/README.md

 # Match & Grow Farm

 ## Description
-A small browser-based puzzle game combining memory matching with a farm theme.
+A small browser-based puzzle game that combines memory-matching with a farm theme.
 Players dig plots to reveal seeds.
 Matching seeds grow crops.
 Fewer turns equals a higher score.

 ## How to Play
 Click one plot to dig.
 Click a second plot.
 Matching seeds grow and lock.
 Mismatches reset and consume a turn.
-Match all plots before turns run out to win.
+Match all plots before the turns run out to win.

 ## Controls
 Mouse only.